taitulism/new-reporter/README.md

 new-reporter
 ============
 A politically-incorrect alternative to orchestrate callback hell.
 But hey!
-Its easier to debug!
+It's easier to debug!